BakkappaN/SeleniumTestNGAllureReport/README.md

 ## Step6: Create testng suite file & execute it

-## Step7: Refresh project & enter "allure serve allure-reportpathfromproject" in cmd.
+## Step7: Refresh project & enter "allure serve allure-reportpathfromproject" in cmd or Just enter "allure serve" for rest assured tests.

 ## Step8: Your report will be opened in browser after entering above cmd.